HHildenbrandt/uwp_vscode_setup/README.md

 Replace `D:` with the drive-letter of your external drive.<br>
 Press `Enter` to start the (lengthy) installation process.<br>
-Once the install is done, the script tells you where it has installed stuff, e.g.:
+Once the install is done, the script will open the File Explorer tells you where it has installed stuff, e.g.:

 ```powershell
 Installation succeeded: